AbhiramKrishnaM/Testing-Jest-workout/Readme.md

 ## Using Es6 export/import statements in jest

-to use this simple create an .babelrc file
+to use this simply create an .babelrc file add these lines to it

 ```
 {